F.O.I. back on the WEB!

 Greenwich

-Public Schools officials say a recent parent request for the release of
+Public Schools officials say a recent parent request for the

-public documents under the Freedom of Information Act has created a
+public documents under the Freedom of Information Act has created

-burden on staff that will cost the district thousands of dollars and
+burden on staff that will cost the district thousands of dollars

 thousands of hours of work.